Fulbright Future Scholarships (funded by The Kinghorn Foundation)

-Fulbright Future Scholarships are open to applications for Australian candidates who satisfy the following criteria.
+Fulbright Future Scholarships are open to Australian postgraduate students, PhD researchers, academics and professionals who satisfy the following criteria.

-- Can apply as postgraduate students who seek to complete a full U.S. Master’s degree in the U.S.
+- Can apply as postgraduate students who seek to complete a full master’s degree or PhD in the U.S.

-- Can apply as PhD researchers who seek to complete a full U.S. PhD program or part of their Australian PhD in the U.S.
+- Can apply as PhD researchers who seek to complete a period of research in the U.S. as part of their Australian PhD

 - Can apply as postdoctoral candidates, academics or professionals who seek to complete a period of research in the U.S.